-The NSW Department of Industry - Water, Best Practice pricing guidelines requires Council to adopt appropriate water consumption charges that reflect the user pays principle.
+The NSW Department of Industry - Best Practice Management of Water Supply and Sewerage Guidelines require Council to adopt appropriate water consumption charges that reflect the user pays principle.

 Water reading and billing occurs quarterly for most properties.
 For detailed information please refer to council website: www.tweed.nsw.gov.au and navigate to: My Property > My Water and Wastewater > Billing and Charges > Quarterly Water Billing FAQ.pdf.